akaragou/project-nsf/README.md

 ---

-- nsf\_pipeline - data pipeline that extracts features from Vgg16 for spefic features, train an SVM on each layer and computes human correlations between layer SVM accuracy and human categorization accuracy
+- nsf\_pipeline - data pipeline that extracts features from Vgg16 for spefic layers, trains an SVM on each layer and computes human correlations between SVM hyperplane distance and human categorization accuracy
 - train\_vgg - contains scripts for training Vgg16 from scratch for grayscale and color images

 ---